 Dear Birth Parent(s):

-After marriage in 2004, we decided to move to Chicago to complete our trainings.
-There, we began to face the second major challenge in our lives: Veronica was diagnosed with Lupus.
-Lupus, if you are not familiar with this illness, is an inherited rheumatologic (autoimmune) condition similar to rheumatoid arthritis.
-Persons affected by this illness tend to experience extreme fatigue, muscular and joint pain, rashes, and other painful symptoms.
+While in Chicago, we faced the second major challenge of our lives: Veronica was diagnosed with Lupus.
+Lupus, if you are not familiar with this illness, is a genetic condition that causes pain and muscles, periods of fatigue, and other symptoms.
+There is no cure for Lupus but the key has been in learning to live with Lupus.
 Treatment was quickly initiated to help Veronica return to her “normal” daily routine.
-Through it all, Ernesto did not waver on his wedding promise of “through sickness and health” and kept caring, holding, and helping Veronica through all the painful episodes and fears.
-Our relationship and love only became stronger.
+Through it all, Ernesto did not waver in his wedding promise of “through sickness and health” and kept caring for, supporting, helping, and loving Veronica throughout all the painful episodes and fears.
+Our relationship and love only became stronger drawing us closer.

 Since the beginning of our relationship, we had hoped to someday have children of our own.
 However, the years began to pass and the Lupus was not yet stable during this period of time.
 In late 2007, we learned that Lupus had affected Veronica’s kidneys and we would have to further post-pone our pregnancy.
 Over time, we had to make the painful decision that becoming pregnant would not be part of our lives.
 This decision has been the most difficult we have made together.
-Quite honestly, it has taken several years to work through it and to finally be at peace with the reality that we will not be able to get pregnant.
+Quite honestly, it took several years to work through it and to finally be at peace with the reality that we will not be able to get pregnant.
 We have cried, prayed, and held each other through it all.
 The pains and struggles we went through have only reinforced the commitment and love we have for one another.
-Lupus episodes still occur but with time management, self care, exercise, and healthy nutrition, the Lupus is stable.
-Overall, we learned that life will have its unfortunate and unexpected events.
-Nevertheless, life and God (we are Roman Catholics) can provide blessings and alternatives for one to experience life’s wonderful things.
-Despite it all, we have built a beautiful life together that we wish to share.
+Lupus episodes still occur but with time management, self-care, exercise, support, and healthy nutrition, Veronica’s Lupus is now stable.
+We both have fulfilling careers and live a productive, healthy, and active life.

-We hope you won’t be left thinking this is a sad story, but instead, can envision that we created a relationship grounded in love, commitment, and resilience.
-We live full and fulfilling lives and hope to pass our knowledge to our future child.
-By no means are we looking to fill a void but to provide a loving home.
+We hope you won’t be left thinking of our love story as a sad story, but instead, that you can envision that we created a relationship grounded on love, faith, commitment, and resilience.
+We live blessed and fulfilling lives and hope to pass our knowledge and love to our future child.
+We are not looking to fill a void but to provide a loving home.
 Our profound wish is to share our love, experience, and blessings with a baby girl so that she may have the opportunity to blossom into a wonderful person.
 We intend to provide guidance, protection, and unconditional love so that she can become the best human being possible while all the while knowing she is loved in this world.
 We hope to someday meet you and thank you again for giving us your time and consideration.